camunda/camunda-docs-static/get-started/content/dmn11/project-setup.md

 ---

-Now you are ready to set up your first process application project in Eclipse.
+Now you are ready to set up your first process application project in the IDE of your choice, the following description uses Eclipse.

 {{< note title="Terminology - Process vs. Decisions" class="info" >}}
 DMN is a modeling language for *decisions*, whereas BPMN is a language for *processes*.
 This tutorial is about decisions.
 However, due to Camunda's BPMN-focused heritage, the Java project contains classes and files with names like `ProcessApplication` and `processes.xml`.
 These are in fact generally applicable and can be used with both processes and decisions.
 {{< /note >}}

-# Create a new Maven Project in Eclipse
+# Create a new Maven Project

+{{< note title="Fancy to save work and use a project template instead?" class="info" >}}

+You don't have to setup the project manually but can also use a Maven Archetype (which is like a project template), see [Maven Archetypes](/manual/latest/user-guide/process-applications/maven-archetypes/) for details.
+The archetype will create a project according to our best practices.

+{{< /note >}}

 In Eclipse, go to `File / New / Other ...`.
 This opens the *New Project Wizard*.
 In the *New Project Wizard* select `Maven / Maven Project`.
 Click Next.